AndresSArias/CinePacho-microservice-Multiple/README.md

 <br />
 <div align="center">
-<h3 align="center">CinePacho-microservice-Multiplexs</h3>
+<h3 align="center">CINE PACHO, MICROSERVICE MULTIPLEXS</h3>
   <p align="center">
-    Installation guide for the backend of a system that centralizes the services of a cinema chain that has different multiplexes in the city.
-This is the Multiplex Microservice, this service solves the requirements presented along with the User Microservice connection.
+    Installation guide for the backend of a system that resolve the services of a cinema chain that has different multiplexes in the city.
+This is the Multiplexs Microservice, this service solves the requirements presented along with the Users Microservice connection.
   </p>
 </div>